tzmanics/workshop-better-build-a-build-plugin/1_start-your-plugin.md

 # ˭̡̞(◞⁎˃ᆺ˂)◞₎₎=͟͟͞͞˳˚॰°ₒ৹๐ Start Your Plugin!

 It's time to jump in and we're going straight to Build Plugin creation.
+Let's run thru the first things we need.

 ## Building Basics